emca-it/Energy-Log-Server-6.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 Also, on this tab, you can recover the alert dashboard, by clicking the "Recovery Alert Dashboard" button.# Type of the Alert module rules #

-The various RuleType classes, defined in Energy Log Server-Log-Aalytics.
+The various RuleType classes, defined in Energy Logserver-Log-Aalytics.
 An instance is held in memory for each rule, passed all of the data returned by querying Elasticsearch with a given filter, and generates matches based on that data.